Swanbank Public Health Inquiry

 The inquiry will investigate potential health effects of odours from the industrial estate and recommend actions that may be taken to mitigate any health-related impacts on local communities.

-Public consultation events will be held with residents to understand their experiences and the impact of odour issues on the community.
+Public consultation has been held with residents to understand their experiences and the impact of odour issues on the community.

 Any relevant health-related evidence from 2016 to now will be included in the inquiry, to help account for historical and current complaints regarding health concerns from community members living near the industrial estates.